We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 - Very good

-If you’re looking for a diamond with the most brilliance and fire, you should choose one with an excellent cut grade.
+If you’re looking for a diamond with the most brilliance and fire, choose an excellent cut grade.

 For fancy shapes that don’t receive a cut grade from the GIA, ensure its proportions, polish, and symmetry align with those of well-cut diamonds.